FOREX-Yen hits 3-week low, sterling steps up ahead of BoE meeting

 New Prime Minister Theresa May also replaced austerity Chancellor George Osborne in the first moves in her cabinet reshuffle on Wednesday and gave hints that the government may be less keen on cutting public spending further.

-Sterling was up 0.7 percent at $1.3235, though it was still well short of 1-week highs hit during the day on Wednesday.
+Sterling was up around half a percent at $1.3212, though it was still well short of 1-week highs hit during the day on Wednesday.

 The BoE is expected to announce a cut to its benchmark interest rate to a record low of 0.25 percent from 0.5 percent when its makes its monthly policy statement at 1100 GMT.